rocket4321/nmap_tracker/README.md

 33281
 Issue with nmap_tracker since 107.6 #33281
-- Based on personal testing and other reports, I have observed cases where the python-nmap package will actually never return.
-This could be remedied by a timeout in the package itself.

-q)s

->> Above issue could be migitigated by either:
-a) - create sep thread to perform nmap scan, kill if too long
-b) - request nmap package update to perform timeout (bitbucket)
-c) - both a & b
+>>> Essentially, you will see this line in your log on every nmap scan:
+[homeassistant.components.device_tracker] Updating device list from legacy took longer than the scheduled scan interval 0:05:00

+Further thoughts:

 >> How would a duplicate device_tracker be handled by HASS?
 Would each update clobber the other?
 -- this is possible since the user can define any mac address in the config for localhost, so does this need to be blocked at startup?

->> Nmap results return could also be getting stalled by a single host or subnet, so recommending for users to define seperate instances of nmap might be useful.
+>> Nmap results return could also be getting stalled by a single host or subnet, so recommending for users to define seperate instances of nmap device tracker for seperate subnets or for sporatic network responsiveness.
+Each device_tracker instance translates a different nmap process that could be either succeed or fail.
+It's defined in the user's config how each group is segmented, but multiple host line definitions are combined to a single process call for each nmap device tracker instance.

 >> Furthermore, by default, nmap is doing reverse DNS lookups for devices to get names, so that also could be causing some user's issues and hangs.